 - Very affordable: Unlike individual therapy, group therapy is often a more flexible and affordable treatment plan.
 Some groups work on donations.

 - A unique safe space: Addiction can lead to a sense of isolation; when people experience receiving support from other group members, they can start to feel comfortable about discussing their struggles.
 Group therapy creates a safe setting that allows people to talk transparently and honestly about their efforts.
-It also promotes positive and safe behaviors that contribute to the recovery.
+It also promotes positive and safe behaviors that contribute to recovery.

 If you or someone you know is struggling with substance use disorders, don’t hesitate to contact us today.
-At Lighthouse Recovery Institute, we incorporate group sessions in most of our addiction treatment programs to offer a sense of community.
+At Lighthouse Recovery Institute, we incorporate group sessions in most addiction treatment programs to offer a sense of community.
 We believe in the power of ongoing support from the moment you step into our treatment center.